godotengine/godot-docs/classes/class_arraymesh.rst

 - |void| **set_shadow_mesh**\ (\ value\: :ref:`ArrayMesh<class_ArrayMesh>`\ )
 - :ref:`ArrayMesh<class_ArrayMesh>` **get_shadow_mesh**\ (\ )

-An optional mesh which is used for rendering shadows and can be used for the depth prepass.
-Can be used to increase performance of shadow rendering by using a mesh that only contains vertex position data (without normals, UVs, colors, etc.).
+An optional mesh which can be used for rendering shadows and the depth prepass.
+Can be used to increase performance by supplying a mesh with fused vertices and only vertex position data (without normals, UVs, colors, etc.).

+\ **Note:** This mesh must have exactly the same vertex positions as the source mesh (including the source mesh's LODs, if present).
+If vertex positions differ, then the mesh will not draw correctly.

 .. rst-class:: classref-section-separator